-Counterparty default risk represents a minor risk for the Company, accounting for 2% of risks exposure at year-end 2018.
-The exposure of the Company to counterparty default risk is relatively small and mainly driven by cash at banks as most of exposure on reinsurers is hedged through the implementation of pledges which constitute collaterals.
+Counterparty default risk represents 12% of the risks exposure at year-end 2018.

+The exposure of the Company to counterparty default risk is mainly driven by cash at banks as most of exposure on reinsurers is hedged through the implementation of pledges which constitute collaterals.